cronica-it/preview/website/blog/2023-hancu-mesaj-jsq-rose95/index.md

 the electricity stays on all night.

-Much more could be said about the previous society (sometimes people omit that polite phrase and say "the communists") and when it changed.
+Much more could be said about the previous society (sometimes people omit that polite phrase and say „the communists”) and when it changed.
 If you go there, you won't have to ask; everybody will tell you their war story (some go back as far as 1600) whenever they perceive you have a spare moment.
 Some even say there was